loreanvictor/rehtm/README.md

 <br>

 > 💡 [**re**htm](.) can hydrate DOM that is minorly different (for example, elements have different attributes).
 However it requires the same tree-structure to be able to hydrate pre-rendered DOM.
+This can be particularly tricky with the presence of text nodes that contain whitespace (e.g. newlines, tabs, etc.).
+To avoid this, make sure you are hydrating DOM that was created using the same template string.

 <br>